dwkim78/upsilon/README.md

         - flag = 0 if classification is successful,
         - flag = 1 if the period_SNR is lower than 20, or if the period is in the range of period alias.
 Classification result, thus, could be incorrect.

+### v.1.1.6
+- modify comments/explanation for functions/classes so that is more legible.

 ### v1.1.5
 - bug fixes, code improvements, etc.
 - Two additional features added, "cusum" and "eta".